The Crusades & Liberal Islam

 How can anybody with an truly OBJECTIVE mind look at the attitudes, actions, daily events in the Islamic world today and not be MASSIVELY critical.
 Don’t bring in the usual parade of mis-analagous references to the Spanish Inquisition, etc. . .
 How does that change a thing, or make criticism less valid?

-18. Tim Robinson Says:
+18. Tim Robinson says:

 just an insight, “the massacre of bani qurayza” was an unapropriate statement. the bani qurayza Jews were traitors, they broke a pact with Muhammad (pbuh) in which they promised not to aid the pagan Arabs in any way. they broke their oath, and got what they deserved, a traitor’s punishment. only the tribe leaders were executed, the rest of the tribe including women and children were sent into exile. massacres are the likes of the holocaust, the inquisition, bosnia, and haditha.

-19. Hassan Says:
+19. Hassan says:

 What can we do Paul? we have no control over those extremists any more than you do. it’s not that we can contact the Al Qaeda or OBL to say our objections for their actions. the Quran, our Holy Book, does not permit Muslims killing other Muslims or other people of different faith without a just cause. but those killings continue to happen in Iraq and other places.